© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa 200m W of Doddington Mill is a scheduled monument protected by Historic England under reference 1006637.
 View the official record →

-The Roman villa situated approximately 200 metres west of Doddington Mill in Northamptonshire is a Romano-British domestic settlement dating to the Roman period.
+The Roman villa 200m west of Doddington Mill is a Roman-period settlement site located in Northamptonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006637.

 Roman villa 200m W of Doddington Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006637.